Jasper Rootham: Childhood and adolescence

 His paternal grandfather was the singer, organist, and conductor Daniel Wilberforce Rootham (1837–1922).
 His father Cyril Rootham was a well-known musician and composer based at St John's College, Cambridge.
 His mother Rosamond Margaret Rootham (née Lucas) had been a notable suffragette, and continued as a campaigner on various social issues throughout her life.

 Rootham studied at Tonbridge School before moving on to St John's College, Cambridge.

 University

 Rootham read Classics at St John's College, Cambridge, and commenced his studies there in 1928.
 He became acquainted with Enoch Powell with whom he formed a lifelong friendship.
 (Powell gave the address at Rootham's funeral in Wimborne in 1990.)

 During his vacations Rootham travelled in France, Germany and Switzerland, gaining fluency in French and German.

-Rootham distinguished himself in the classics, graduating with a double First.
-While at St John's he also found time for sport (St John's Rugby Club) and music (playing the cello in the Cambridge University Musical Society under the baton of his father Cyril Rootham).
+Rootham distinguished himself in Classics at Cambridge, graduating with a double First.
+While at St John's College, he also found time for sport (St John's Rugby Club) and music (playing the cello in the Cambridge University Musical Society under the baton of his father Cyril Rootham).
 In August 1934 Rootham played the cello in Michael Tippett's "people's" ballad opera "Robin Hood", conducted by the composer, at Boosbeck in North Yorkshire.